Euclid Quick Data Release (Q1). The Strong Lensing Discovery Engine C: Finding lenses with machine learning: Other models

-Model 1 is a shallow 4-layer CNN, with the architecture used being an adaptation of the network developed for the morphological classification of galaxies in \citet{dominguezsanchez18}.
+Model 1 is a shallow four-layer CNN, with the architecture used being an adaptation of the network developed for the morphological classification of galaxies in \citet{dominguezsanchez18}.
 It has already been tested with \Euclid-like simulations \citep{manjongarcia21} and with the ERO fields \citep{pearce-casey24,Nagam25}.
-The network has four convolutional layers of different spacings ($6\times 6,~5\times5,~2\times2$, and $3\times3$, respectively), and two fully-connected layers.
+The network has four convolutional layers of different spacings ($6\times 6,~5\times5,~2\times2$, and $3\times3$, respectively), and two fully connected layers.
 ReLU activation functions are applied after every convolutional layer, and a $2\times2$ max-pooling is applied after the second and third convolutional layers.

-The model was trained on a combination of S1, S2, and S3, and also 80 known grade A and B \Euclid lenses as the set of positives.
-For the negatives, a combination was used of random Q1 galaxies matching the selection function of S2, all the LRGs selected for S1, the labelled DESI non-lenses, and also 7378 cutouts of random \Euclid galaxies from non-Q1 tiles.
+The model was trained on a combination of S1, S2, and S3, and also {80} known grade A and B \Euclid lenses as the set of positives.
+For the negatives, we used a combination of random Q1 galaxies matching the selection function of S2, all the LRGs selected for S1, the labelled DESI non-lenses, and also {7378} cutouts of random \Euclid galaxies from non-Q1 tiles.
 Two versions of the model were trained, both using $100\times 100$ \IE-only images with fluxes normalised from 0 to 1, but one used the MTF scaling and the other used the $\arcsinh$ scaling, with the final scores being the average of these two outputs.